 My teaching method is a good blend of theory and practice.
 It's okay to have zero programming knowledge from the start.
 I will guide you through the basics of the language step by step.
 I will give exercises to apply each new learning hands-on and coach you where needed.
 I focus on topics that have practical value in the real world.

 I am currently a postgraduate IT student.
-I studied Computer Science in my undergrad and graduated with honors.
+I studied Computer Science in my undergrad and graduated with distinction.
 I have been teaching an introductory class for computer programming for 4 years in uni.
 I was an IT tutor in TAFE SA and a teaching assistant at Carnegie Mellon University.

 TAFE SA IT Tutor for 4CYITS (Python) and other IT subjects (2020)

 Teaching Assistant for Java in Carnegie Mellon University (2020)

 University Lecturer at the Department of Computer Science, University of the Philippines from where I taught computer programming, secure software engineering, and web security (2015-2019)

 Perfect!
 Peter is an excellent tutor.
 He helped me with my programming and even explained the parts I didn't understand, no matter how many times I didn't get it.
 He is super helpful and recommends some tips to make a program look more neat and professional.
 I am so happy with his teaching and even managed to pass the course.
 Would totally recommend him.

 Perfect!
 Peter is an absolutely amazing tutor I know from this website, he knows what he's doing.
 I've been struggling with Python this semester and he basically saved me.
 He's very patient and can show you practical examples along with theory so you can easily understand.
 I highly recommend him.

 Perfect!
 Highly recommended.
 Friendly and knows what he is doing.